crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 ###1.
 The basics: variables and data structures

-Python has your basic variable types: strings, ints, floats.
+Python has the basic variable types you are used to: strings, ints, floats.
 Unlike Java and many other languages, variables are not type-checked.
 You simply declare a variable by assigning a value to it.
 Later, you can reassign a different type to that same variable and Python couldn't care less.

 Open up the python interpreter and play with variable assignment and reassignment:

 <pre><code>$ python
-Python 2.7.5 (default, Mar  9 2014, 22:15:05)
-[GCC 4.2.1 Compatible Apple LLVM 5.0 (clang-500.0.68)] on darwin
-Type "help", "copyright", "credits" or "license" for more information.
 # You can comment with pound sign
 """
 Or with triple quotes